alphagov/notifications-tech-docs/source/documentation/_api_docs.md

     "completed_at": "2024-05-17 15:59:10.321000",  // optional string - date and time notification delivered or failed
     "scheduled_for": "2024-05-17 9:00:00.000000", // optional string - date and time notification has been scheduled to be sent at
     "one_click_unsubscribe": "https://example.com/unsubscribe.html?opaque=123456789", // optional string, email only - URL that you provided so your recipients can unsubscribe
-    "is_cost_data_ready": True,  // required boolean, this field is true if cost data is ready, and false if it isn't "cost_in_pounds": 0.0027,  // optional number - cost of the notification in pounds.
+    "is_cost_data_ready": true,  // required boolean, this field is true if cost data is ready, and false if it isn't "cost_in_pounds": 0.0027,  // optional number - cost of the notification in pounds.
 The cost does not take free allowance into account
     "cost_details": {
         // for text messages: